PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 - Make your full interview notes accessible to everyone in the team.
 This allows people to get context around the snippets you have added to your interview snapshot.

-- If you’ve done a round of interviews around a certain topic, aside from user snapshots, summarise what you’ve learned.
-This allows you to highlight opportunity areas that have been mentioned several times or are a bigger problem then others, thus guiding your prioritisation.
+- If you’ve done a round of interviews around a certain topic, aside from user snapshots, summarize what you’ve learned.
+This allows you to highlight opportunity areas that have been mentioned several times or are a bigger problem then others, thus guiding your prioritization.

 To conclude, interview snapshots are a great way of quickly capturing the gist of a user interview and sharing those insights with your team.
 Remember, this is just how **we** do them – you can adapt this template however you want to suit your needs.